What does the PBX mean in Hosted VoIP PBX?

 Wait!
 I thought that VoIP was supposed to save me money?!

-An IP PBX Business Phone System can save businesses with many users (at least 20 to 25; probably more) lots of money; at a certain point, it can be cheaper to own a private IP PBX system.
+An IP PBX Business Phone System; sometimes referred to as a Virtual Business PBX can save businesses with many users (at least 20 to 25; probably more) lots of money; at a certain point, it can be cheaper to own a private IP PBX system.

 However, hosted VoIP PBX will cost $50 a month per user - at most.
 Seriously, that is just about the highest point on the price threshold.
 Realistically, a hosted VoIP PBX will cost between $20 and $30 a month per user.